pvlib/pvlib-python/docs/sphinx/source/modelchain.rst

 A :py:class:`~.modelchain.ModelChain` has three components:

-* a :py:class:`~.pvsystem.PVSystem` object, representin a collection of modules and inverters
+* a :py:class:`~.pvsystem.PVSystem` object, representing a collection of modules and inverters
 * a :py:class:`~.location.Location` object, representing a location on the planet
 * values for attributes that specify the model to be used for for each step in the PV modeling process.